AI-Hypercomputer/maxdiffusion/docs/train_README.md

 | [base_xl.yml](https://github.com/google/maxdiffusion/blob/main/src/maxdiffusion/configs/base_xl.yml) | [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) | training / inference
 | [base_xl_lightning.yml](https://github.com/google/maxdiffusion/blob/main/src/maxdiffusion/configs/base_xl_lightning.yml) | [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) & [ByteDance/SDXL-Lightning](https://huggingface.co/ByteDance/SDXL-Lightning) | inference

 Changes to a config can be applied by changing the yml file directly or by passing those parameters in cli when creating a job.
-The only required parameters to pass to a job are `run_name` and `base_output_directory`.
+The only required parameters to pass to a job are `run_name` and `output_dir`.

 Let's start with a simple example.
 After setting up your environment, create a training job as follows: